Collaborative Research in Psychology I.

 This course is centered on understanding the neurobiology of the “addicted brain.”
 Strong emphasis on the neurobiological effects of drugs of abuse, including short and longer-term changes in the brain and body that occur in response to drug use and abuse.
 A sampling of drugs to be discussed include cocaine, heroin, marijuana, hallucinogens and alcohol.
 Effectiveness of various treatment strategies will also be considered.
 Some discussion of the social, political and philosophical aspects of addiction to drug and non-drug substances (e.g., food compulsions and pathological gambling).
 Prerequisite, Psych/Neuro 201.
 (Same as Psychology 355.)
 Robinson.

 A study of the fundamental functions of eukaryotic cells.
 The interrelationships of cellular structure and function, the cell cycle, protein trafficking and cellular communication will be examined through the study of neurons, the basic unit of the nervous system.
 Additional topics will include specialized activities of neurons.
 Three hours class and three hours of laboratory.
-Prerequisite, 101 and 102, 115, or consent of instructor.
+Prerequisite, 100, or 101, or 102, or 115, or consent of instructor.
 (Same as Biology 357.)
 Lehman.